Willamette Valley (ecoregion): Portland/Vancouver Basin (3a)

 The Portland/Vancouver Basin ecoregion (named for the cities of Portland and Vancouver) is a geological depression at the base of the Portland Hills fault-block.
 It contains the confluence of the Willamette and Columbia Rivers and is composed of deltaic sands and gravels deposited by Pleistocene floods, notably the Missoula Floods.
-Elevation varies from 0 to 300 feet (0 to 90 m), with buttes as high as 650 feet (200 m).
+Elevation varies from 0 to 300 feet (0 to 90 m), with buttes as high as 650 ft (200 m).

 Historically, the basin was characterized by Oregon white oak groves and Douglas-fir forests on the uplands; black cottonwood groves on riverbanks and islands; Oregon ash, red alder, and western redcedar in riparian areas; and prairie openings maintained by Native American burning, with camas, sedges, tufted hairgrass, fescue, and California oatgrass.
 Numerous wetlands, oxbow lakes, and ponds can still be found, but today the region is dominated by urban and suburban development, pastures, cropland, and tree farms.

 The climate is usually marine-influenced, but easterly winds from the Columbia River Gorge periodically bring continental temperature extremes.
 The region covers 305 sqmi in Washington and 269 sqmi in Oregon, including the northern and eastern suburbs of the Portland metropolitan area.
 It contains several National Wildlife Refuges within the Ridgefield National Wildlife Refuge Complex.

 Willamette River and Tributaries Gallery Forest (3b)

 The Willamette River and Tributaries Gallery Forest ecoregion includes low-gradient, meandering river channels, oxbow lakes, and meander scars incised into the broad floodplains of the Willamette River and its tributaries.
-Elevation varies from 40 to 500 feet (12 to 150 m).
+Elevation varies from 40 to 500 ft (12 to 150 m).
 The region includes the historic floodplains of the Willamette River system, which rarely function today due to flood control dams in the upper basin that have reduced the frequency and volume of floods and contributed to the decline of the endemic, endangered Oregon chub.
-A small section, designated as the Willamette Floodplain, has been protected within the William L. Finley National Wildlife Refuge.

 Historically, riparian gallery forests containing ash, black cottonwood, alder, and bigleaf maple grew on fertile, alluvial soils.
 Today, most of the forests have been replaced by agriculture and residential development.
+A small section, designated as the Willamette Floodplain, has been protected within the William L. Finley National Wildlife Refuge.

 The region covers 675 sqmi in Oregon in a narrow band rarely more than 5 mi wide that extends along nearly the entire length of the Willamette River and the lower reaches of the McKenzie, Long Tom, Santiam, Yamhill, Molalla, Clackamas, and Tualatin rivers, including the Tualatin River National Wildlife Refuge.